 SUSTAINABLE KPM PORCELAIN

-WE HAVE ALWAYS COMMITTED OURSELVES AND OUR PRODUCTION AT THE HISTORIC MANUFACTURE LOCATION TO ECOLOGICALLY, ECONOMICALLY AND SOCIALLY RESPONSIBLE VALUES OF SUSTAINABILITY.
+WE HAVE ALWAYS COMMITTED OURSELVES AND OUR PRODUCTION AT THE HISTORIC MANUFACTURING SITE TO ECOLOGICALLY, ECONOMICALLY AND SOCIALLY RESPONSIBLE VALUES OF SUSTAINABILITY.

 SUSTAINABILITY IN THE HEART OF BERLIN

-The “white gold” from the Royal Porcelain Manufactory Berlin is made from three natural raw materials - kaolin, feldspar and quartz - according to a secret recipe exclusively in Berlin.
-For us, sustainability is part of our brand DNA.
-Our raw materials come from European mining areas, so that we can do without long production and delivery routes.
+The "white gold" of the Royal Porcelain Manufactory Berlin is made from three natural raw materials – kaolin, feldspar, and quartz – according to a secret recipe, exclusively at our Berlin site.
+Sustainability is embodied in our brand DNA.
+Our raw materials come from European mining regions, allowing us to avoid long production and delivery routes.

-Before a product receives the trademark, the cobalt blue scepter, it must go through numerous work processes and strict quality controls.
-For example, 25 people work on a white coffee cup for a total of 14 days.
-The cup is made in 29 steps and picked by hand ten times.
+Before a product receives the trademark, the cobalt blue scepter, it must undergo numerous work processes and strict quality controls.
+For example, a white coffee cup requires 25 people to work for a total of 14 days.
+The cup is produced in 29 steps and sorted by hand ten times.

 OUR ECOLOGICAL FOOTPRINT

-In order to keep our ecological footprint as low as possible, we cooperate with parcel service provider DHL and energy supplier Vattenfall.
-This means that all shipments that leave the factory are CO₂-neutral.
-We offset the greenhouse gas emissions caused by transport and logistics with the help of climate protection projects.
+To keep our ecological footprint as small as possible, we cooperate with parcel service provider DHL and energy provider Vattenfall.
+This ensures that all shipments leaving our factory are CO₂-neutral.
+We offset the greenhouse gas emissions generated by transport and logistics through climate protection projects.

 OUR RAW MATERIALS

-When producing our products, we are particularly concerned about treating nature with care.
-For us, sustainability is not a trend topic, but rather a living brand DNA.
-The raw materials we use come from European mining areas, so we can do without long production and delivery routes.
+A particular concern for us in the manufacture of our products is the careful use of nature.
+Sustainability is not a trendy topic for us, but rather a living part of our brand DNA.
+The raw materials we use come from European mining areas, allowing us to avoid long production and delivery routes.

 OUR COLORS

-The color pigments used to decorate the porcelain pieces in our master paintings are mixed with natural oils.
-Experienced master painting artists mix powdery color pigments with natural oils such as lavender, anise and orange and, alongside detailed flower paintings, landscapes, vedutas and individualizations, bring to life an aromatic fragrance composition that lets the senses wander.
+The color pigments used to decorate the porcelain pieces in our master painting studio are blended with natural oils.
+Skilled master painters blend powdery color pigments with natural oils such as lavender, anise, and orange, creating detailed floral paintings, landscapes, vedutas, and personalized pieces, as well as an aromatic fragrance composition that captivates the senses.

-Before a product receives the trademark, the cobalt blue scepter, it must go through numerous work processes and strict quality controls.
-For example, 25 people work on a white coffee cup for a total of 14 days.
-The cup is made in 29 steps and picked by hand ten times.
+Before a product receives the trademark, the cobalt blue scepter, it must undergo numerous work processes and strict quality controls.
+For example, a white coffee cup requires 25 people to work for a total of 14 days.
+The cup is produced in 29 steps and sorted by hand ten times.

 OUR ECOLOGICAL FOOTPRINT

-In order to keep our ecological footprint as low as possible, we cooperate with parcel service provider DHL and energy supplier Vattenfall.
-This means that all shipments that leave the factory are CO₂-neutral.
-We offset the greenhouse gas emissions caused by transport and logistics with the help of climate protection projects.
+To keep our ecological footprint as small as possible, we cooperate with parcel service provider DHL and energy provider Vattenfall.
+This ensures that all shipments leaving our factory are CO₂-neutral.
+We offset the greenhouse gas emissions generated by transport and logistics through climate protection projects.

-Heat is generated during production - KPM Berlin knows how to use it: In cooperation with Vattenfall, the waste heat from production is fed into the Berlin district heating network.
-This ensures up to 150,000 hot Berlin showers a year!
+Heat is generated during production – and KPM Berlin knows how to harness it: In cooperation with Vattenfall, the waste heat from production is fed into Berlin's district heating network.
+This provides up to 150,000 hot showers in Berlin each year!

 Forms for eternity

-Around 150,000 designs from the manufacturing history are stored, protected – and used in our mold archive.
-The famous classicist form KURLAND, for example, dates back to 1790 - it is still one of our most popular series.
-This results in a lifetime replacement guarantee.
+Our mold archive stores, protects, and uses approximately 150,000 designs from the manufactory's history.
+The famous neoclassical KURLAND mold, for example, dates back to 1790 and remains one of our most popular series.
+This provides a lifetime availability guarantee.

 From Yesterday Forever

-All products are durable, on two levels: extremely robust thanks to multiple fires and up to 10-fold quality assurance.
-There are no seasonal products - all products are available from the launch date - with a lifetime availability guarantee.
+All products are durable on two levels: extremely robust thanks to multiple firings and up to 10-fold quality assurance.
+There are no seasonal items – all products are available from the launch date – with a lifetime guarantee.

 Sustainable porcelain in Berlin

-Heat is generated during production - KPM Berlin knows how to use it: In cooperation with Vattenfall, the waste heat from production is fed into the Berlin district heating network.
-This ensures up to 150,000 hot Berlin showers a year!
+Heat is generated during production – and KPM Berlin knows how to harness it: In cooperation with Vattenfall, the waste heat from production is fed into Berlin's district heating network.
+This provides up to 150,000 hot showers in Berlin each year!

 Forms for eternity

-Around 150,000 designs from the manufacturing history are stored, protected – and used in our mold archive.
-The famous classicist form KURLAND, for example, dates back to 1790 - it is still one of our most popular series.
-This results in a lifetime replacement guarantee.
+Our mold archive stores, protects, and uses approximately 150,000 designs from the manufactory's history.
+The famous neoclassical KURLAND mold, for example, dates back to 1790 and remains one of our most popular series.
+This provides a lifetime availability guarantee.

 From Yesterday Forever

-All products are durable, on two levels: extremely robust thanks to multiple fires and up to 10-fold quality assurance.
-There are no seasonal products - all products are available from the launch date - with a lifetime availability guarantee.
+All products are durable on two levels: extremely robust thanks to multiple firings and up to 10-fold quality assurance.
+There are no seasonal items – all products are available from the launch date – with a lifetime guarantee.

 Sustainable porcelain in Berlin